Hanlon Law knows that time is of the essence, we move quickly to protect your future.

 Under Florida law, there are three main categories of sex crimes: lewd or lascivious acts, sexual battery and rape, and unlawful sex with a minor.
 In determining how to charge a defendant in a certain case, the State considers the ages of the defendant and the alleged victim, as well as the type of sexual activity that supposedly occurred between them.
 The State has the burden of proving each and every element of a crime beyond a reasonable doubt.
 Depending on the charge, a defendant may face decades or even life in prison if they are convicted, so it is critical to explore every possible way to attack the charges.

 In some situations, the consent of the alleged victim or their closeness in age to the defendant may be a viable defense to a sex crime accusation, or at least it may provide a way to keep the defendant’s name off the sex offender registry.
 Many of these cases hinge on whether the defendant or the alleged victim presents a more convincing account of how events unfolded.
-A knowledgeable Tampa criminal defense lawyer can help gather evidence on your behalf and make sure that your voice is heard.Drug Crimes
+The knowledgeable Tampa criminal defense lawyers can help gather evidence on your behalf and make sure that your voice is heard.Drug Crimes

 The State of Florida criminalizes the possession, sale, and trafficking of certain controlled substances like marijuana, methamphetamine, cocaine, opiates, and prescription drugs.
 (Under Florida’s recently enacted medical marijuana statute, a defendant may be able to defeat a state charge of illegal marijuana possession in some circumstances, but federal law does not recognize an exception for people who use cannabis for medical purposes).